 Some things an American may miss!

-Every so often someone will ask if I miss America and surprisingly the answer is no. The friendships that have been relegated to long distance ones have been replaced with more time spent with my old friends from college and with more time enjoying family events, holy communions, spa days, milestone birthdays, weekend visits to my parents and sisters' nights out.
+Every so often someone will ask if I miss America and surprisingly the answer is no. The friendships that have been relegated to long distance ones have been replaced with regular meet-ups with my old friends from college and with more time spent enjoying family events, holy communions, spa days, milestone birthdays, weekend visits to my parents and sisters' nights out.
 And I've made new friends through Indoor Rowing, Swimming, Reformer Pilates and the Toastmasters Club.
 I've had way more fun in the last year than I've had in a long time.

-There are a two things in particular that I miss about New York though:
+There are a few things in particular that I miss about New York though:

 USA Dryers (for clothes): I always wondered why people in Ireland don't use Dryers very much.
 I knew the cost of electricity was part of it but I realize now that the technology behind the dryers here is different and less efficient - because the dryers here aren't vented to the outside so the drying time is much longer, they shrink your clothes in the process and you need to empty water from the dryer after every load!
 You will see clothes horses in every home in Ireland - almost like part of the furniture.
 I'll have my clothes on there for a couple of days at a time as they are not going in the dryer!!